Jürgen Gjasula: Litex Lovech

 On 5 July 2013, Gjasula signed with Bulgarian club Litex Lovech, rejoining his compatriot and fellow Albanian international player Armando Vajushi.
-He quickly established himself as a crucial player in the squad, providing several goals for the surprisingly magnificent start of the club.
+He established himself as a player in the squad, providing several goals for the start of the club.

 Gjasula scored the third goal from the penalty spot in the 2–4 away victory on 20 October 2013 against Ludogorets Razgrad.
 A week later, on 27 October, he scored the second goal in the 90th minute of a 0–2 victory over Neftochimic Burgas.

 Litex finished first stage of the 2013–14 season as runners-up.
 They played the last match on 9 March 2014 against winners of the league Ludogorets Razgrad trailing by one point and drew the match 0–0.
 For the regular season Gjasula made 26 appearances including 3 in the Bulgarian Cup, scoring 11 goals of which 9 came in the league.
 He finished in 8th place on the league's top scorers table, while making 8 assists positioning in fourth place on league's table of top assists.

 Gjasula finished the 2013–14 season scoring in total 11 goals (including 2 in the Bulgarian Cup) in 35 appearances and Litex ranked 3rd in the league table, gaining entry to play in the UEFA Europa League for the next season.

 With coming of the new coach Miodrag Ješić, Gjasula was not anymore in the club plans as they announced that would not renew his one-year contract.
 On 4 June 2014, Turkish side Bursaspor announced that they were looking for an attacking midfielder and that Gjasula was an option.